magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 structure, the React need of using `this.state.data` instead of `this.props.data` to manage state management in React components.

-Hopefully, you should have also appreciated how the Reagent way made the Reagent/CLJS code much more concise than the corresponding React/JS code.
+Hopefully, you should have also appreciated how the Reagent way of managing components state made the Reagent/CLJS code much more concise than the corresponding React/JS code.

 The next and last step in porting the React Tutorial to Reagent has to do with `CommentForm` component.

-##
+## Adding new comments

+bla bla bla

 ## Next Step - TBD